rax-maas/dreadnot/README.md

   4. A "callback" function that should be called without arguments on completion, or with a single error object if an error occurs.

+### Tasks

+In the configuration used by Rackspace Cloud Monitoring, a deployment looks something like:

+1. Build: verify that the requested revision has been successfully built and that all tests pass.
+2. Prepare: remove the region being deployed from the load balancer rotation, redirecting all traffic to another region.
+3. Execute: use a chef search to locate all servers in the region, then ssh to each in parallel to upgrade the code.
+4. Validate: execute checks against each upgraded service to verify that it is functioning properly.
+5. Restore: restore the region to the load balancer rotation.

+Imporantly, Dreadnot knows nothing about the hosts to which it is deploying - if it did, we would have to modify our Dreadnot configuration every time we added or removed a machine from our environment.
+Instead, we rely on chef (although anything that knows about your servers will work) to give us an up-to-date list of all hosts in a given region.
+In smaller deployments it might be suitable to hardcode a list of hosts.

+## FAQ

+**Does Dreanot support SVN?**

+Dreanot supports Node.js - you can use any technology or topology that suits you, as long as you can find a library for it.

 ## Running Dreadnot